wkumari/draft-kh-dnsop-7706bis/README.md

-Kumari & Hoffman        Expires December 26, 2018               [Page 5]
+Kumari & Hoffman        Expires February 10, 2019               [Page 5]

-Internet-Draft            Running Root on Local                June 2018
+Internet-Draft            Running Root on Local              August 2018

    2. Start the authoritative server with the root zone on an address